 Strategy 1: Assure initial addiction disorders screening for all RDC inmates.
-Addiction Services evaluates the history of substance misuse and gambling disorders of each prisoner to determine treatment needs.
+Addiction Services evaluates the history of substance misuse of each prisoner to determine treatment needs.
 All DWI offenders will be evaluated and referred for treatment, based on a clinical assessment and time to serve.

-- 1. Assure all RDC inmates receive a standardized substance misuse screen and a compulsive gambling screen.
-Addiction Services has integrated the Texas Christian University (TCU) Drug Screen, an instrument that was validated on correctional populations, and the South Oaks Gambling Screen (SOGS) into the NMCD risk and needs assessment protocol. - 2.
-Continue to provide an Addiction Services CHRONO that identifies treatment needs.
+1. Assure all RDC inmates receive a standardized substance misuse screen.

+Addiction Services has integrated the Texas Christian University (TCU) Drug Screen, an instrument that was validated on correctional populations, and the South Oaks Gambling Screen (SOGS) into the NMCD risk and needs assessment protocol.

+2. Continue to provide an Addiction Services CHRONO that identifies treatment needs and housing recommendations.